operand/agency/README.md

 # Summary

-Agency is a python library that provides a minimal framework for creating agent-integrated systems.
+Agency is a python library that provides a minimal framework for creating agent-integrated systems of any scale or purpose.

-The library enables you to connect agents with software systems and human users by defining actions, callbacks, and access policies making it easy to integrate, monitor, and control your agents.
+The library enables you to connect intelligent agents with software systems and human users in a scalable and flexible way making it easy to integrate, monitor, and control your agent system.

-Agency handles the communication details and allows discovering and invoking actions across parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.
+Agency provides a simple API to flexibly build to your requirements, and allows you to scale as needed once you've identified the architecture that works.

 ## Features